Cefiderocol: History

 Cefiderocol received a Qualified Infectious Disease Product designation from the U.S. Food and Drug Administration (FDA) and was granted priority review.
-In November 2019, the FDA granted approval of cefiderocol to Shionogi & Co. as an antibacterial drug for treatment of adults 18 years of age or older with complicated urinary tract infections (cUTI), including kidney infections caused by susceptible Gram-negative microorganisms, who have limited or no alternative treatment options.
+In November 2019, the FDA granted approval of cefiderocol to Shionogi & Co. as an antibacterial drug for treatment of adults 18 years of age or older with complicated urinary tract infections, including kidney infections caused by susceptible Gram-negative microorganisms, who have limited or no alternative treatment options.

-The safety and effectiveness of cefiderocol was demonstrated in a study (NCT02321800) of 448 participants with cUTIs.
+The safety and effectiveness of cefiderocol was demonstrated in a study of 448 participants with complicated urinary tract infections.
 Of the participants who were administered cefiderocol, 72.6% had resolution of symptoms and eradication of the bacteria approximately seven days after completing treatment, compared with 54.6% in participants who received an alternative antibiotic.
 The clinical response rates were similar between the two treatment groups.
 The trial included participants from Europe, United States and Mexico.

-In the clinical trial, participants with cUTI were chosen at random to receive cefiderocol, or another antibacterial drug called imipenem/cilastatin.
+In the clinical trial, participants with complicated urinary tract infections were chosen at random to receive cefiderocol or another antibacterial drug called imipenem/cilastatin.
 Both treatments were given intravenously for 7–14 days and neither the participants nor the health care professionals knew which drugs were given until after the trial was complete.
-Participants could not be switched to an oral antibacterial drug to complete the treatment for cUTI.

-The benefit of cefiderocol was measured by the proportion of participants who achieved cure or improvement in their symptoms related to cUTI and a negative urine culture test in comparison to imipenem/cilastatin.
+Participants could not be switched to an oral antibacterial drug to complete the treatment.
+The benefit of cefiderocol was measured by the proportion of participants who achieved cure or improvement in their symptoms related to complicated urinary tract infections and a negative urine culture test in comparison to imipenem/cilastatin.